songzhw/SixToolkit_ForDev/README.md

 ```
 All you have to do is copy these lines to you own Activity file

+### 2.4 xml -> Adapter
+~~This tool is similar with the "AutoFindViewById" tool.
+You input the layout xml, and it will generate the class file of Adapter for you.~~
+This tool is also useful for `xml -> Adapter`.
+However, it will generate different Adapter class for you.
+But **this tool is deprecated**.

+Now, you only have to use the [OneAdapter](https://github.com/SixCan/AndroidAbove5/tree/master/SupportDemo/app/src/main/java/cn/six/sup/rv/one_adapter) tool I wrote for RecyclerView.
+It's more convinent than this tool.

 ## 3. json->Response
 	the short version of the first one(json2ReqRespParser)